matthewh26/CompNet/README.md

 ## FILES

 - data_create.py: This uses some of the files (located above) to create a dataset I can use for modelling purposes
-- win_predict.py: The file containing the neural net framework
+- win_predict.py: The file containing the neural net framework (not currently used)
-- main.py: The file you need to run to actually get your custom champion recommendations!
+- main.py: The file you need to run to actually get your custom champion recommendations! (not currently used)

 ### App - folder for web app (development)